abyssDS/sfmlWiki/ProjectSfeMovie.md

 ## <a name="license" />License [ [Top] ](#top)

 sfeMovie is covered by the [LGPL v2.1 license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
-As for the legal side, note that you can download the sfeMovie sources from the [official Git repository](https://github.com/Yalir/sfeMovie).
+You can download the sources from the [official Git repository](https://github.com/Yalir/sfeMovie).

 Basically, this means you can use sfeMovie for ANY project without ANY restriction until sfeMovie is dynamically linked to your software, except as far as codec patents are concerned (see Legal notes).
 The provided binaries are dynamic libraries only.
 If you want to know more about LGPL, have a look at the [GNU website](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).